stfxecutables/df-analyze/README.md

 ## Philosophy

-1. Data *preparation* is not to be optimized
+1. Data *preparation* is not to be optimized / tuned
-   - i.e. while one might re-run
+   - i.e. while one might re-run analyses with different normalization options, this is not expected to have a major impact on results, and so normalization options are not included in final comparison tables
 1. Proper validation of a feature selection method requires holdout data NOT to be used during feature selection, i.e. requires preventing [double dipping](https://www.nature.com/articles/nn.2303).